mbr/volatile/README.rst

 volatile
 ========

+Temporary files and directories.

-A replacement for ``tempfile.NamedTemporaryFile`` that does not delete the file on ``close()``, but still unlinks it after the context manager ends.
+Contains replacement for ``tempfile.NamedTemporaryFile`` that does not delete the file on ``close()``, but still unlinks it after the context manager ends, as well as a ``mkdtemp``-based temporary directory implementation.

-* Mostly reuses the stdlib implementation, supporting the same signatures.
+* Mostly reuses the stdlib implementations, supporting the same signatures.
 * Due to that, uses the OS's built-in temporary file facilities, no custom schemes.
 * Tested on Python 2.6+ and 3.3+